ccronca/openvpn-socks-proxy/README.md

 push "route <network> <netmask>"
 ```

+The `push` routes are added on the clients connecting, telling them to route those networks over the vpn.

 Make sure that IP and TUN forwarding are enabled on the OpenVPN server machine.

 ### Client side